 Dual tanks have a three-position switch (MAIN-OFF-AUX) which gives separate readings for each tank.
 However, this switch only reads levels of fuel, it does not convert tanks.
-See FUEL SELECT VALVE, page 2-2, for information on converting tanks.
+Reference FUEL SELECT VALVE, page 2-2, for converting tanks.